What is .NET? The Microsoft Programming Framework

 Microsoft .NET is a computer framework that contains hundreds of useful components.
-The components are gathered together into libraries to organize them into categories.
-Libraries that contain components to draw on the screen, read input, talk to the Internet, etc. This allows the programmer to concentrate on producing the functionality of the software and not have to work on the code that controls the hardware.
+The components are gathered together into libraries, to organize the components into categories.
+Libraries with components to draw on the screen, read input, talk to the Internet, etc. This allows the programmer to concentrate on producing the functionality of the software and not have to work on the code that controls the hardware.
 Modern software programs are written with a tool called an Integrated Development Environment (IDE).
 An IDE allows the programmer to write the code in an editor, run the code to test it and use a debugger to fix any errors found during testing.
 Many IDEs come with a set of common existing components to use, such as text boxes, buttons and image containers.
-Microsoft provides the Visual Studio IDE.
-Here's an Integrated Development Environment in use:
+Microsoft provides a Visual Studio IDE.
+Here's an IDE in use:

 Programmers and other companies can produce their own components and bundle them into their own libraries, many do.
-A programmer will often developer a library of routines that they reuse in new software projects.
-Very large and complex programs will be broken down into different sections, those sections will usually be contained in their own libraries to help with a program's design and maintenance.
-Not only is .NET a comprehensive set of libraries for all of the facilities that a program could need, it is also an environment in which a program executes.
+A programmer will often develop a library of routines that they reuse in new software projects.
+Very large and complex programs will be broken down into different sections, and those sections will usually be grouped into functional libraries to help with a program's design and maintenance.
+Not only is .NET a comprehensive set of libraries for all of the facilities that a program could need, but it is also an environment in which a program executes.

 Microsoft .NET Runtime Engine

 Most computer programs are written in a high-level logical computer language.
-Where as the computer itself runs code that is stored as binary numbers.
-The process of converting the programmers high level code to the computers binary code is called compiling.
-Microsoft .NET adds a layer between the high level code and the binary code called the Common Language Runtime (CLR).
-The CLR allows programmers to pick from a variety of high level languages with which to write software, and allows the computers to execute that code in an efficient and secure manner.
-It means that many types of computers with different types of microprocessors call all run the same .NET program efficiently.
+Whereas the computer itself runs code that is stored as binary numbers.
+The process of converting the programmer's high-level code to the computer's binary code is called compiling.
+Microsoft .NET adds a layer between the high-level code and the binary code called the Common Language Runtime (CLR).
+The CLR allows programmers to pick from a variety of high-level languages with which to write software and allows the computers to execute that code efficiently and securely.
+It means that many types of computers with different types of microprocessors can all run the same .NET program efficiently.

 - The building framework picture was cropped from a Wikimedia image.